The Ultimate Breastfeeding Resource List for New Moms

 (I saw TWO different lactation consultants with my second baby, who both told me he was a wonderful little nursling and we were both doing beautifully.
 But I was SO paranoid about having trouble like I did with my first (I exclusively pumped for 5 months before she latched); that I needed the reassurance that everything was going well).

 These are my top picks for breastfeeding related questions.
-These sites are SO GOOD you likely won’t need any others to answer any breastfeeding questions.
+These online breastfeeding resources are SO GOOD you likely won’t need any others to answer all of your breastfeeding questions.